 BLUE LOTUS COLLEGE (BLC) is an Australian private training organization based in Melbourne, Victoria.
-BLC delivers English courses to international students and accredited vocational training courses to Australian and international students.
+BLC delivers English courses to international students and accredited vocational education and training (VET) to Australian and international students.

-BLC has structured its programs based on hands on practical training experience using technology and a simulated environment where students can develop Accounting and Business skills in realistic environment conditions.
+BLC has structured its VET programs based on hands on practical training experience using technology and a simulated environment where students can develop Accounting and Business skills in realistic environment conditions.